Superman (1978 film): The extended TV version

 While, by contract, Richard Donner had major editorial control over what was theatrically released, the Salkinds had editorial control on what was shown outside of theaters.
 This was the result of deals that had been made between the producers and the ABC television network prior to the film's release.
 Financially, the more footage that was restored for television, the more revenue that could be made for the broadcast (the producers charged by the minute for every bit of footage added back in).
-During production of the film, Alexander and Ilya Salkind had been relegated to having to sell more and more of their rights back to Warner Bros. in exchange for financial help, which is why Warner Bros. would have theatrical and home video distribution rights.
-So by 1981, when the television rights reverted to the Salkinds, the producers had already prepared a 3-hour-and-8-minute version that actually had been the first version of the film visually locked down prior to being re-edited for theatrical release.
-This extended cut, which would be utilized for worldwide television distribution, reincorporated some 45 minutes of footage and music deleted from the theatrical cut.
+During production of the film, Alexander and Ilya Salkind found themselves in the position of having to sell more and more of their rights back to Warner Bros. in exchange for financial help, which is why Warner Bros. had theatrical and home video distribution rights.
+By 1981, when the television rights reverted to the Salkinds, the producers had already prepared a 3-hour-and-8-minute version that actually had been the first version of the film visually locked down prior to being re-edited for theatrical release.
+This extended cut, which would be used for worldwide television distribution, reincorporated some 45 minutes of footage and music deleted from the theatrical cut.
 Networks and stations could then re-edit their own version at their discretion.
 This edit is commonly known as the "Salkind International Television Cut".

 ABC aired the broadcast television debut of Superman over two nights in February 1982, with a majority of the unused footage.
 The 182-minute network cut (which was slightly cut down for content) was repeated in November of that same year, this time in its entirety in one evening.
-The remaining two ABC broadcasts were presented in its original theatrical version.
+ABC presented the original theatrical version of the film for the two remaining broadcasts.

 When the TV rights reverted to Warner Bros. in 1985, CBS aired the film one last time on network television in its theatrical version.
 When the movie entered the syndication market in 1988 (following a play-out run on pay cable) TV stations were offered the extended cut or the theatrical cut.
 The stations that showed the extended cut edited the second half to add more advertising time and "previously on ..." cutback scenes just as ABC had done in 1982.